 Have you ever been to Kauai, Hawaii, or considered it for your next vacation?
 The state of Hawaii is now open to travellers.
-Whether you are ready to travel again or not, this is one destination you’ll want to add to the top of your bucket list!
+When you are ready to travel again, this is one destination you’ll want to add to the top of your bucket list!

 Kauai retains a truly wild beauty, with waterfalls carving their way through canyons and mountain ridges.
 It features soft, beautiful white sandy beaches, and cliffs that seem to soar right out of the sea!
 Its beauty is undeniable, and a must-see.

 Once your flights to Kauai are booked, all adults 18 and over must register with the state of Hawaii Safe Travels online system.

 Canadian residents’ passports must be valid for the expected duration of your stay in Hawaii.

 At this time, all out of state travelers arriving in Kauai will be subject to the 10-day quarantine, unless the traveler chooses to participate in either the Inter-Island Travel or the Transpacific “Resort Bubble” 3 Day Quarantine option.

 The County of Kauai has announced the following new travel protocols for both inter-island and mainland travelers, effective Tuesday, Jan.
 5:

 Travelers flying to Kauai from Oahu, Maui or the Big Island who have been in Hawaii for more than 72 hours before departing for Kauai, can avoid quarantine by taking the following steps:

 • Create a Safe Travels account and complete the mandatory State of Hawaii Travel and Health Form: https://travel.hawaii.gov/

 • Take a pre-travel test from one of the State of Hawaii’s Trusted Testing and Travel Partners after you have been in Hawaii for more than three days, but within 72 hours of departing to Kauai: https://hawaiicovid19.com/travel-partners/